MicrosoftDocs/power-platform/power-platform/admin/connect-exchange-server-onprem-hma.md

 ## Supported Exchange versions

-HMA will only be available from Exchange 2013 (CU19+) or Exchange 2016 (CU8+)<!--note from editor: Is it okay that in the post, these CU versions are given for Exchange Server?
-I'll stop asking now.-->.
+HMA will only be available from Exchange 2013 (CU19+) or Exchange 2016 (CU8+).
 More information: [Announcing Hybrid Modern Authentication for Exchange On-Premises](https://techcommunity.microsoft.com/t5/exchange-team-blog/announcing-hybrid-modern-authentication-for-exchange-on-premises/ba-p/607476) (blog)

 ## Prerequisites